Testament to Courage

 A nurse finally found him.
 “Lay back, young man.
 You need your rest.
 You are seriously wounded.”
 She had kind blue eyes, smooth skin, and hair the color of flax.
 The concern flowing through her eyes caused him to want to obey her.

 He did as he was told, but after a few days, he knew he wasn’t getting any better.
 Days and nights ran together.
-On some level, he knew he’d become one of the fever thrashers, until his strength was worn completely out, and a coldness began seeping into him.
+On some level, he knew he’d become one of the fever thrashers, until his strength wore completely out, and a coldness seeped into him.

 Eliza had several challenges, even with General Thomas’ pass, trying to find Samuel.
 The southbound train was a feeler, an engine and two box cars.
 They were sent out to see if some larger train could get through safely.
 She’d finally waved her pass at the soldiers.
 They stopped trying to force her out of a boxcar after that.